w3c/wot-security/wot-security-metadata.md

 This proposal, unlike the current TD proposed specification, allows different security configurations to be specifiable both across the entire thing and per-interaction (actually, per link in each interaction).
-Unfortunately, JSON-LD makes it difficult to take the OpenAPI approach of specifying a global default and then per-interaction overrides.
-Therefore, we instead take the approach of allowing the specification of an array of named "security configurations" at global scope, and then allowing these specifications to be referenced in the definition of each interaction.
+We allow the specification of an array of named "security configurations" at global scope.
+These configuration can then be referenced and combined in the definition of each interaction.
 This approach also allows a "OR-AND" approach to security configurations.
-Within each specific "form" within an interaction, all security configurations specified need to be met: an AND combination.
+Within each specific
+"form" within an interaction, all security configurations specified need to be met: an AND combination.
 However, multiple form alternatives are possible within an interaction, and these can have different security requirements: an OR combination.

+This proposal takes advantage of (proposed) JSON-LD 1.1 features.

 ## TD Example
 Before giving the details of each supported security configuration scheme,